At A Glance

 ID# 1370 | Last Updated: Tuesday, July 12, 2016

 Note: Please use the following information about this opportunity as a general guideline.
 Eligibility and other information are subject to change until the application opens.

-In order to enrich the flow of ideas among students, the Center for Global Initiatives is pleased to fund Student Learning Circles.
-These circles receive funding for an academic year to support activities such as speaker series, brown bags, workshops, publications, film screenings, and service-learning projects.
-In addition to promoting the academic work of students, the goal of these Student Learning Circles is also to deepen the work of the Center.
+In order to enrich the flow of ideas among students, the Center is pleased to fund Student Learning Circles.
+These circles receive funding for an academic year to support activities such as speaker series, brown bag lunches, workshops, publications, film screenings and service-learning projects.
+In addition to promoting the academic work of students, the goal of these Student Learning Circles is to deepen the work of the Center.
 We therefore expect students involved in these circles to become active members of our community.

 - The Student Learning Circle’s activities must be on campus or in the surrounding community and have a strong global theme or connection to a global topic.

 - Any enrolled graduate or undergraduate student is eligible to propose a Student Learning Circle.

 - The circle’s core members must represent at least four different departments or schools.
 We prefer the circles to be a mix of graduate and undergraduate students.

 - Each circle must find a faculty member who can serve as an adviser.